Coordination for Connected Automated Vehicles at Merging Roadways in Mixed Traffic Environment: Abstract

 \section{Abstract}

-In this paper, we present a two-level optimal control framework to address motion coordination of connected automated vehicles (CAVs) in the presence of human-driven vehicles (HDVs) in merging scenarios.
+In this paper, we present an optimal control framework to address motion coordination of connected automated vehicles (CAVs) in the presence of human-driven vehicles (HDVs) in merging scenarios.
 Our framework combines an unconstrained trajectory solution of a low-level energy-optimal control problem with an upper-level optimization problem that yields the minimum travel time for CAVs.
 We predict the future trajectories of the HDVs using Newell's car-following model.
-To handle potential deviations of HDVs' actual behavior from the one predicted, we provide a risk-triggered re-planning mechanism for the CAVs based on time-to-conflict.
-The effectiveness of the proposed control framework is demonstrated via simulations with heterogeneous human driving behaviors and via experiments in a scaled environment.
+To handle potential deviations of HDVs' actual behavior from the predicted one, we design a safety filter for CAVs based on control barrier functions.
+The effectiveness of the proposed control framework is demonstrated via simulations with heterogeneous human driving behaviors.